Arnesfield/rollup-plugin-output-size/README.md

 Type: `(info: OutputInfo, output: OutputAsset | OutputChunk) => void | Promise<void>`

-Override the default logging of output info.
+Overrides the default logging of output info.

 The second argument `output` is the current Rollup output asset or chunk to log, while the first argument is the `OutputInfo`.